Skip to content

 A

-Beta-carotene in the AREDS formula increases the risk of lung cancer in smokers, so it is contraindicated for smokers and those with a history of smoking13).
-The AREDS2 formula replaces beta-carotene with lutein/zeaxanthin to avoid this risk.
-Additionally, long-term use of 80 mg/day zinc oxide can cause copper deficiency anemia, so the formula always includes 2 mg copper oxide1).
-High-dose long-term intake of vitamin E has been associated with an increased risk of hemorrhagic stroke14), requiring caution.
+Beta-carotene in the AREDS formulation increases the risk of lung cancer in smokers, so it is contraindicated for current or former smokers 13).
+The AREDS2 formulation avoids this risk by replacing beta-carotene with lutein/zeaxanthin.
+Additionally, long-term use of 80 mg/day zinc oxide can cause copper deficiency anemia, so the formulation always includes 2 mg copper oxide 1).
+High-dose long-term vitamin E intake has been associated with an increased risk of hemorrhagic stroke 14), requiring caution.

 6. Pathophysiology and Antioxidant Mechanisms